 Additionally, there is some worry that the government—ruled by a single party that ran unopposed in the most recent elections—is increasingly discriminating against Christians in its efforts to appease Islamic extremists.
 In many anecdotal situations, Christians were left out of Covid-19 government relief, often facing starvation or severe health issues.

 Please keep praying for your brothers and sisters in Bangladesh.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works with local churches to support persecuted believers in Bangladesh through training, distributing local-language Bibles and other Christian literature, literacy and socio-economic development projects, and providing emergency relief to victims of persecution.
+Open Doors works with local churches to strengthen persecuted believers in Bangladesh through training, Bible distribution, literacy and socio-economic development projects, and emergency aid.

 God, we pray for the Christians of Bangladesh, coming from so many tribes, tongues and nations.
 We know You are the God of all people, and that You knit us together as one Church.
 We ask that You would be the comfort of Your people in Bangladesh.
 Keep them safe, and help them to grow in faith, hope and love as they seek Your face.
 Amen.

 Your support helps persecuted Christians continue to courageously follow Jesus.